crystal-lang/crystal-website/_drafts/2017-01-05-the-charly-programming-language.md

 2:1:1     │ EOF         │
 </pre>

-This part of the program is called the Lexer (Lexical Analysis).
+This part of the program is called the lexer (Lexical Analysis).
 It turns the source-code into logical groups of characters.
 For example, the print identifier is now a token of the type Identifier, containing the string print.
 Same goes for the text which is being printed.
 It is now a token of the type String, containing the string Hello World.

-After the whole program was turned into this list of tokens, the parser turns it into an AST (Abstract Syntax Tree).
+After the whole program was turned into a list of tokens, the parser turns them into an AST (Abstract Syntax Tree).
 The AST is a way of representing a program as a tree structure.
 Each node has a type and 0 or more children.
 The expression `1 + 2 * 3` would produce an AST which looks like this:

 <img src="/images/blog/charly-ast_1.png" class="center"/>